-Once you've overcome the technically challenging aspects of photographing a fireworks display, you're faced with composing a creative, eye-catching image, which isn't always easy since everyone around you is snapping from the same angles.
-After mastering how to photograph fireworks like a pro, take a cue from these Instagram and Flickr virtuosos for unique Fourth of July shots.
+After mastering how to photograph fireworks, you're faced with composing a creative, eye-catching image, which isn't always easy since everyone around you is snapping from the same angles.
+Take a cue from these Instagram and Flickr virtuosos for unique Fourth of July shots.

 Cropping to Create Visual Interest